 In the table below, we have broken down the regulatory action taken each year and included our predictions for 2017.
 These figures are published on ASQAs website in the ASQA Decisions table.
 The most alarming statistic is the increase in cancellations.
 We calculated our projections based on the number of decisions to the end of April 2017 and extrapolated those over the full duration of 2017.
 If our predictions are correct, we are likely to see more RTO registrations cancelled in 2017 than ever before.
 It would be great if we can start to see these figures trend the opposite way in years to come.
 For this to happen, RTOs need to take their commitment to delivering quality training and assessment seriously, and focus on meeting the needs of industry and their students.

-Compliant Learning Resources focuses on developing or partnering with publishers who develop quality training and assessment tools that:
+Compliant Learning Resources focuses on developing quality training and assessment tools that:

 - meet ALL unit requirements, including assessment conditions and foundation skills